rezadilla/rezadilla/README.md

 ### Hi there, I'm Reza!👋
-Currently I am open to any opportunity especially in Data.
+Currently I am open to any opportunity especially in Data as a Data Analyst.
 Interested in Machine Learning and Artificial Intelligence

 ### Stats:
 <details>